Joao208/joao208/README.md

 ![image](https://user-images.githubusercontent.com/59159025/149661580-5d53332f-3f2c-4b57-b9c3-d186d3c46629.gif)

-I'm a Full Stack Software Engineer passionate about what I do with over 3 years of frontend and backend development experience.
-Using javascript and typescript development languages.

-I have experience with agile methodologies and microservices architecture with more than 150k users.
+As a passionate Full Stack Software Engineer with over 3 years of experience in both frontend and backend development, I thrive on creating exceptional digital experiences.
+My expertise in javascript and typescript development languages, combined with my experience in agile methodologies and microservices architecture, has allowed me to successfully serve over 150k users.
-Always willing to learn and develop new skills.

-Here you can find several open projects of mine as well as several open source ones, feel free to collaborate or consume and use any of them!
+I'm a constant learner, always seeking to improve and develop new skills to stay at the forefront of the industry.
+I am also an avid contributor to the open source community, with a portfolio of open projects that you can collaborate on or consume to enhance your own work.

+Join me on my journey to push the boundaries of what's possible in software engineering and create innovative solutions that make a real impact.

 ### 📚 My principal projects